scornejob/gpuvmem/README.md

 ```
 #Usage

-Create your beam_0.fits and mod_in_0.fits with difmap.
+Create your mod_in_0.fits with difmap or CASA.
 Create your input.dat file with the following data and change the parameters if you want:

 ```